-- 1. Academic Rigor.
+1. Academic Rigor.
 The program will teach and develop graduate-level research, writing, critical thinking, and communication skills.
-The first course students take, the Program Seminar, is designed to give students an orientation to graduate-level work and prepare them for the kind of reading, writing, and thinking skills they will need for the remainder of the program. - 2.
-Student Centered.
+The first course students take, the Program Seminar, is designed to give students an orientation to graduate-level work and prepare them for the kind of reading, writing, and thinking skills they will need for the remainder of the program.

+2. Student Centered.
 Application of constructivist learning theory puts the responsibility of learning in the hands of the students.
-Whenever possible, students will be given the opportunity to choose what they will learn, how they will learn, and how they will assess their own learning in terms of their own personal ministry and professional goals. - 3.
-Best Practices.
-As a fully online program, Graduate Studies at Grace Bible College adheres to the best practices of online education, including, but not limited to: online presence, creating a supportive online community, a variety of individual, small group, and large group learning experiences, and clear communication in the online environment.
-See below for the College's statement of educational philosophy. - 4.
-Grace Experience.
-As closely as possible, the Graduate Studies program will reproduce the experience of undergraduate students (traditional and adult) in terms of an authentic Grace Bible College experience, expressing the ethos, core values, and historic mission of the College.
+Whenever possible, students will be given the opportunity to choose what they will learn, how they will learn, and how they will assess their own learning in terms of their own personal ministry and professional goals.

+3. Best Practices.
+As a fully online program, Graduate Studies at Grace Christian University adheres to the best practices of online education, including, but not limited to: online presence, creating a supportive online community, a variety of individual, small group, and large group learning experiences, and clear communication in the online environment.
+See below for the College's statement of educational philosophy.

+4. Grace Experience.
+As closely as possible, the Graduate Studies program will reproduce the experience of undergraduate students (traditional and adult) in terms of an authentic Grace Christian University experience, expressing the ethos, core values, and historic mission of the College.
 This includes the College's commitment to being a Bible-centered institution, committed to our historic Grace theological position, which values transformative relationships and service to church and society.

-GRACE BIBLE COLLEGE INSTITUTIONAL OUTCOMES:
+Grace Christian University INSTITUTIONAL OUTCOMES:

-The Graduate Studies area represents one aspect of the College's fulfillment of its mission: Graduating Godly Individuals Prepared to Serve Christ in Church and Society.
+The Graduate Studies area represents one aspect of the University's fulfillment of its mission: Graduating Godly Individuals Prepared to Serve Christ in Church and Society.
 As students work toward this end, it is expected that they will be people with character in who they are, competent in what they do, compassion as they relate to others, and commitment to a lifelong pursuit of knowledge, learning, and wisdom.
-The following outcomes are expected of all Grace Bible College students.
+The following outcomes are expected of all Grace Christian University students.
 In addition to these institutional outcomes, each degree program has specific outcomes which build upon and enhance these outcomes.

-- 1. KNOWING Students will increase their knowledge of God's Word, since this is foundational for all contained in Christian character.
+- KNOWING Students will increase their knowledge of God's Word, since this is foundational for all contained in Christian character.
 While God's Word is given as special revelation, we also understand the need to grasp God's general revelation through creation, which leads students to pursue a broad understanding of humanity.
 In a world of competing truth claims, students must be able to think critically and creatively as they acquire knowledge needed for life and work. - 2.
 BEING Students will be people of strong character who are able to apply God's Word to their lives from the foundation of a Christian worldview, resulting in behavior which is ethically sound and in relationships which honor God. - 3.
 DOING In their course of study, students will develop the skills needed for living and working in the world.
 This will necessitate strong communication skills and an ability to work with others in a variety of situations.
-Students will also develop their own life skills. - 4.
-SERVING Students will develop a heart of compassion and concern for others, demonstrated through service to church and society.
+Students will also develop their own life skills.

-GRADUATING GODLY INDIVIDUALS PREPARED TO SERVE CHRIST IN CHURCH AND SOCIETY KNOWING BEING DOING serving E A R Increasing Knowledge of God's Word Applying the Word of God to life Communication Skills Concern for Others Z I Z G Understanding of Humanity Christian Worldview Working with Others Service of Others O U T C O Critical and Creative Thinking Ethical Behavior Life Skills Cultural Intelligence M E S Knowledge Acquisition Proper Relationships Leadership
+GRADUATING GODLY INDIVIDUALS PREPARED TO SERVE CHRIST IN CHURCH AND SOCIETY KNOWING BEING DOING SERVING L E A R Increasing Knowledge of God's Word Applying the Word of God to life Communication Skills Concern for Others N I G Understanding of Humanity Christian Worldview Work with Others Service of Others 0 U T C 0 Critical and Creative Thinking Ethical Behavior Life Skills M E S Knowledge Acquisition Proper Relationships